shuryanc/forwardFlashForFreePBX/README.md

 Sample Setup
 ------------
 PSTN - HT813 FXO - FreePBX - HT802 - Analogue Phone

 HT802: Need to send flash hook and use RFC2833

 HT813: Need to send flash hook to PSTN and use RFC2833

-FreePBX: Need to use RFC4733 for trunk and extension
+FreePBX: Tested at 17.0.19.32.
+Need to use RFC4733 for trunk and extension

+Asterisk: Tested at 22.5.2

+Operated under RaspberryPi5 8GB with latest RaspBerryPi OS.

 Usage
 -----